pwwang/pipen-report/docs/folder-structure.md

     Usually, when the files are exported from the process, they will be saved at `<pipeline.outdir>`, otherwise `<pipeline-workdir>/<pipeline-name>/<proc-name>/<job-index>/output`.
 For those exported files, we can make relative path ".." to link them, however, for those not exported, there is no way for us to link them.
 So we make a copy of them in the `public/data` directory, and change the original link to the copied one.

-- `rollup.config.*.js`
+- `rollup.config.js`

-    The rollup configuration file to compile the reports for each process, include the index page.
+    The rollup configuration file to compile the reports, include the index page.

 - `src`